Fenchel-Young Variational Learning: EXPERIMENTS

-To instantiate the FYEM algorithm described above to estimate a Gaussian mixture model (GMM), we set $\mathcal{L}_{\theta}(x_i, z_i) = -\log \mathcal{N}(x_i; \mu_{z_i}, \Sigma_{z_i})$ as Gaussian negative log-likelihoods.
-Setting $\Omega = \Omega_1$ recovers the standard EM algorithm for GMM estimation.
-We also consider other regularizers, $\Omega_{\rho}$ with $p>1$, which yield a new adaptively sparse EM algorithm for GMMs.
-In Appendix \ref{sec:gmm1} we review of the baseline EM and \textit{hard EM} algorithms compared in Figure~\ref{fig:clustering_comparison}, give details of how the clusters are generated and evaluated in Table~\ref{tab:synthetic-clustering}, and an analysis of the sparsity of E-steps.
-Figure \ref{fig:alpha} illustrates how average sparsity and the unuspervised clustering evaluation metrics we use vary with $\rho$.
+We set $\mathcal{L}_{\theta}(x_i, z_i) = -\log \mathcal{N}(x_i; \mu_{z_i}, \Sigma_{z_i})$ as Gaussian negative log-likelihoods.
+Choosing $\Omega = \Omega_1$ recovers the standard EM algorithm for GMM estimation, where all the components of $\hat{q}_i^{\mbox{ new}}$ are strictly positive.
+We also use other regularizers, $\Omega_{\rho}$ with $\rho>1$, which yield a new adaptively sparse EM algorithm for GMMs.
+In Appendix B we review the classical EM and hard EM algorithms compared in Figure~\ref{fig:clustering_comparison}, and give details of how the clusters are generated and evaluated in Table~\ref{tab:synthetic-clustering}.
+The sparse EM algorithm interpolates between the well known standard and hard EM variants and is thereby robust to the outliers, similarly to hard EM, while still retaining soft-assignments as in the classical EM.
+We do not report the log marginal likelihood since this is maximized by standard EM, while sparse and hard EM optimize the FYVI objectives.
+Figure \ref{fig:alpha} illustrates how average sparsity and the unsupervised clustering evaluation metrics we use vary with $\rho$.